xsampedro/quantum3_docs/output/quantum3/tutorials/asteroids/5-player-spawning.md

 Getting a component using `TryGet` in Quantum is very fast `O(1)` because Quantum uses a sparse set ECS.

-`f.Unsafe` provides access to Quantum's unsafe API which is generally faster and more convenient to use than the no-pointer counterparts.
-However, if you want to avoid using pointers the safe API such as `f.Get` can be used.
+`frame.Unsafe` provides access to Quantum's unsafe API which is generally faster and more convenient to use than the no-pointer counterparts.
+However, if you want to avoid using pointers the safe API such as `frame.Get` can be used.

 Switch to Unity and enter play mode.
 The ship will be spawned and it reacts to keyboard inputs.